Three young women sit on concrete stairwell.

 A secured credit card may also provide a direct line to unsecured credit.
 For example, with Discover, you can upgrade to an unsecured card after 6 consecutive on-time payments and maintaining good status on all your credit accounts.2

-• Authorized users: If you can’t qualify for a secured or student credit card, you can still build credit by becoming an authorized user on someone else’s account.
+• Authorized users: If you can’t qualify for a secured card or student credit card, you can still build credit by becoming an authorized user on someone else’s account.
 While you won’t have an account in your name, you will get a credit card you can use for purchases.
 You can build credit history if you and the primary cardholder use the card responsibly.

 Get your credit report and check for errors